liveryvideo/docs/docs/ios-sdk.md

 #### About Livery and its dependencies

-Livery uses AWSPinpoint, Sentry, Kronos, Lottie and GoogleCast SDKs as dependencies.
+Livery uses Sentry, Kronos, Lottie and GoogleCast SDKs as dependencies.

-In both CocoaPods and Swift Package Manager installations AWSPinpoint is linked dynamically.
+Sentry, Kronos and Lottie are linked dynamically in the CocoaPods xcframework and statically in the Swift Package Manager xcframework.

 However GoogleCast is linked statically, along with its dependency Protobuf.
 This has to be with the fact that GoogleCast SDK is not available via Swift Package Manager and the only oficial way to use it is via CocoaPods using Google's static xcframework.

-Sentry, Kronos and Lottie are linked dynamically in the CocoaPods xcframework and statically in the Swift Package Manager xcframework.

 If your application uses one of Sentry, Kronos or Lottie we advise to use the CocoaPods installation method to avoid duplicated symbols issues.